RobinWaves/Leaflet-Challenge/README.md

 ![AdvancedMap](Leaflet-Step-2/images/Bonus-satellite.png)

 The second task plots a second data set to illustrate the relationship between tectonic plates and seismic activity.
 Find the tectonic plate data set here: [Tectonic Plate Boundries](https://raw.githubusercontent.com/fraxen/tectonicplates/master/GeoJSON/PB2002_boundaries.json).
 This data is visualized along side the original set of data.
 Three base maps are added for the user to choose from.
-The two different data sets are seperated into overlys that can be selected independently or together.
-Layer controls are then added to the map.
+The two different data sets are seperated into overlays that can be selected independently or together.
+Finally, layer controls are then added.
 This map also includes a legend.

 * Leaflet-Step-2
    * images - image for html, and bonus screenshots (3)